Samsung/Universum/doc/jenkins.rst

     inaccessible when opened directly from Jenkins artifacts.

-Here's the list of steps we performed to integrate this log with Jenkins server:
+Here's the list of steps we performed to integrate the interactive log with Jenkins server:

 1. :ref:`Add a command line option <jenkins#add_arg>` to generate a self-contained HTML file
 2. :ref:`Add a Jenkins plugin <jenkins#plugin>` to integrate a generated log into a Jenkins job